Drawing the Nude in Chalk Pencil

 - Afternoon Session: Begin the process of modelling in red sanguine chalk, with the light source on the model as a partial guide.
-With the teacher’s guidance, a greater emphasis will be placed on conceptualizing and inventing a light source that manages to describe the front and side planes of the human form.
+With the teacher’s guidance, a greater emphasis will be placed on conceptualising and inventing a light source that manages to describe the front and side planes of the human form.
 White chalk will be introduced to convey the higher values.
-Black chalk will be introduced to emphasize the point at which the form turns from a front to a side plane, or/and into shadow.
+Black chalk will be introduced to emphasise the point at which the form turns from a front to a side plane, or/and into shadow.

 PLANNED LEARNING OUTCOMES

 By the end of this course, students should be able to:

 - Gain a more in depth understanding of drawing the human figure via a sustained pose.
 The sustained pose will ground the student in an understanding of the figure’s structure which may further complement and enhance the students' skill in conveying more immediate impressions that can be gained from the drawing of shorter poses.

 - Further conceptualise the overarching masses of the figure, as well as its subsidiary parts in relation to these masses.

 - Conceive of the modelling of gradations of light and dark as contingent to an understanding and conceptualisation of structure and form.

 - Utilise different coloured chalks in relation to varying paper grounds.